 Directional couplers have limited bandwidth, work in the wave limit and-given that their directivity is good-have a size $\lambda_0/4$ (cf. Sec.
 2.1.4).
 For much longer wavelengths-i.e., smaller frequencies, as in the KLJN scheme-the system displays Rayleigh scattering and accordingly (cf. Eqs.
-23 and 24) the passive correlation attack results in a correlation coefficient with power function scaling according to $f^4$ .
-These conditions lead to unconditional $\varepsilon$ -security ( $\varepsilon \propto f^4$ ) with results that again are of the same nature as those in Eqs.
-(12) and (15) and with statistical distance where $\vartheta{cr}$ is a constant defined as in Eq.
+23 and 24) the passive correlation attack results in a correlation coefficient with power function scaling according to f^4 .
+These conditions lead to unconditional ε -security $\left(\varepsilon \propto f^4\right)$ with results that again are of the same nature as those in Eqs.
+(12) and (15) and with statistical distance where θ{cr} is a constant defined as in Eq.
 (13).
-This value is once more reached without privacy amplification [33].
+This value can further be enhanced by privacy amplification [33], if needed.